Skip to main content Skip to navigation

-CySER is a consortium of five institutions in the Northwest led by Washington State University (WSU).
-The other four partner institutions are: Montana State University (MSU), University of Idaho (UI), Columbia Basin College (CBC) and Central Washington University (CWU).
-The CySER program is specifically funded through the DOD Air Force Military Command’s Virtual Institutes for Cyber and Electromagnetic Spectrum Research and Employ (VICEROY) initiative.
+The CySER program is specifically funded through the DOD Virtual Institutes for Cyber and Electromagnetic Spectrum Research and Employ (VICEROY) initiative.
 The VICEROY project is managed by the Griffiss Institute.

 CySER directly responds to the VICEROY initiative by designing an innovative education and research program in cybersecurity for ROTC as well as DoD-aligned civilians at the undergraduate and graduate level, with primary emphasis on undergraduate education.